rougin/authsum/README.md

 }
 ```

-If `JwtSource` is used as a source, the `username` field must be updated also from the `Authsum` class based on the query parameter or parsed body where the token exists:
+If `JwtSource` is used as a source, the `token` field must be updated also from the `Authsum` class based on the query parameter or parsed body where the token exists:

 ``` php
 // index.php